 3.5 For the purposes of clause 3.4, notice of a Meeting is to be published before the Meeting takes place.
-The notice must be published on the Council's website, and in
+The notice must be published on the Council's website, and in such other manner that the Council is satisfied is likely to bring notice of the Meeting to the attention of as many people as possible.

-Code of Meeting Practice